 While this recipe may look fancy and intimidating, it's really just repetition of a few simple steps.
 Add a layer of phyllo dough.
 Brush it with melted butter.
 Sprinkle crushed nuts every few layers.
 That's just about it!

 And I'm all about making impressive-looking recipes that are deceptively simple.
-I've spent countless hours in my kitchen since 2020, developing fool-proof recipes for beginner home bakers.
 And trust me, you can totally make vegan baklava to wow your friends and family!

 Vegan Baklava